 What is the pill?

-The pill contains one or two hormones that stop ovulation, or release of the egg, and prevents pregnancy.
-If taken properly, it prevents pregnancy in about 91% of women.
+The contraceptive pill contains one or two hormones that stop ovulation, or release of the egg, and prevents pregnancy.
+If taken properly, it prevents pregnancy in about 99% of women, but since accidents happen and sometimes pills are missed, it is about 91% effective in real life.

 Where can I get the contraceptive pills in Malta?

-The pill usually costs around 8 to 12 Euros per month, depending on the brand.
+The contraceptive pill usually costs 8 to 12 Euros per month, depending on the brand.

 How is the pill taken?

-Each monthly pack usually has 21 tablets that contain hormonal therapy.
+Each monthly pack of combined oral contraceptives usually has 21 tablets that contain hormonal therapy.
 Some brands have packs with 21 hormonal tablets and 7 blank (or placebo) tablets.
 Other brands have different proportions of hormonal and blank tablets, such as 24 hormonal tablets and 4 blanks.
 Blank tablets may have a different colour than the hormonal tablets.